-Figure 3, below, based on data in Table 1, illustrates the 2000 GUP distribution of academic/academic support square footage throughout the 10 development districts, and the academic/academic support square footage that received a building permit or ASA approval during the current reporting period.

-Anticipated projects for Annual Report 8 are noted in Section VI, Table 6.
+Figure 3, below, based on data in Table 1, illustrates the 2000 GUP distribution of academic/academic support square footage throughout the 10 development districts, and the academic/ academic support square footage that received a building permit or ASA approval during the current reporting period.
+Anticipated projects for Annual Report 9 noted in Section VI, Table 6.

 A map of Stanford

 University's

-Development

-Districts is
+Development District is

-provided in Map 2
+provided Map 2 under

-under Appendix A.
+Appendix A. The

-The distribution of

-GUP-allowed

-academic and
+distribution of GUPallowed academic and

 academic support

-development is
+development is detailed

-detailed in Table 1.
+in Table 1.